Etna: the fiery giant of Sicily

 - Etna DOC wines

-- a cuisine closely tied to the volcanic territory
+- a cuisine linked to the volcanic territory

 Visiting Etna also means discovering authentic villages and local traditions.

-Walking on an active volcano conveys a strong sense of respect and awe.
-It is an experience that leaves a lasting impression, combining adventure, knowledge, and contemplation of nature’s power.
+Walking on an active volcano conveys a strong sense of respect and wonder.
+It is an experience that leaves a mark, combining adventure, knowledge and contemplation of nature’s power.

 The most beautiful things to absolutely see on Etna

-Etna offers a variety of extraordinary places, different from one another yet all emblematic of the volcano’s power and beauty.
+Etna offers a variety of extraordinary places, different from each other but all emblematic of the power and beauty of the volcano.
 Below are the must-see highlights.

 1. The summit craters

 They are the symbol of Etna.
-Here, the volcano is experienced in its most authentic form: active fumaroles, warm ground, and vast panoramas.
-Visits are only permitted with authorized guides, but the experience is unique.
+Here you perceive the volcano in its most authentic form: active fumaroles, warm ground and immense views.
+The visit is only allowed with authorized guides, but the experience is unique.

 2. Valle del Bove

 A huge natural amphitheater on the eastern slope.
-It is one of the most spectacular landscapes of the entire volcano, ideal for understanding Etna’s geological history and observing major past lava flows.
+It is one of the most spectacular landscapes of the entire volcano, ideal for understanding Etna’s geological history and observing major lava flows of the past.

 3. The Silvestri Craters

 Located near Rifugio Sapienza, they are easily accessible and perfect even for first-time visitors.
-They offer evocative views and allow walking inside real volcanic cones.
+They offer suggestive views and allow you to walk inside real volcanic cones.

 4. Recent lava flows

-Walking on a lava flow solidified just a few years ago allows visitors to see how lava shapes the landscape.
-Colors, forms, and fractures create almost lunar scenery.
+Walking on a flow solidified just a few years ago allows you to see how lava shapes the land.
+Colors, shapes and fractures create almost lunar landscapes.

 5. Lava caves